-The energy scenario used is based on the prospective long-term energy planning scenarios built by the Chilean Energy Ministry (2017) using a bottom-up modelling approach up to 2046.
+The energy scenario used is based on the prospective long-term energy planning scenarios built by the Ministry of Energy of Chile (2018) using a bottom-up modelling approach up to 2046.
 In that exercise, five scenarios (A through E) were assessed, considering different assumptions on energy prices, technology costs and penetration, and social and environmental acceptability.